"The one great sight which every American should see,” is what President Theodore Roosevelt said when he laid eyes on Grand Canyon.

-Whether you've never been or it’s a place you visit frequently, the view never gets old so treat yourself to this natural spectacle.
+Whether you've never been or it’s a place you visit frequently, the view never gets old.
 We like to say if you can describe the Grand Canyon then you have never experienced the Grand Canyon.
+Treat yourself to this natural spectacle.